nikitavoloboev/data/focusing/rules.md

 - Minimize _News_ time and aim at **< 40 hour News time** a day.
 Ideally less.
 Block everything that is distracting when working.
 - Mark all time past in Timing.
 Adjust filters and projects to what kind of things I am working on.

-## Tools

-- Only use what is necessary.
-Experiment with things but never keep things you are not actually using.
-That mostly includes plugins and modifications.
-  - Try to establish a good mental model of what you need and what you use as you approach modifying your workflow and tools.

 ## Images